 How often should I start my car in cold weather?

 While it’s good to start your car at least once a week, it’s best to drive your vehicle instead of just leaving it idling.
 This is because while warming up your car may give you a more comfortable ride, it can actually be harmful to your engine.
 Instead, be sure to drive your vehicle for at least 15 minutes whenever you turn on the engine during the winter, as this will give your engine time to come up to its optimal working temperature.

 Do you need to keep your fuel tank full over winter?

-Keeping at least a half tank of fuel can help avoid freezing because less condensation can form inside the pipes.
-Plus, you might need the extra fuel to get somewhere in bad conditions.
+Having at least a half tank of gas can help avoid freezing, as the more gas you have, the less condensation can form inside the pipes.